Want to know which Hyundai Kona years excel and which fall short?

 The Best Years: 2024

-The 2024 Kona is the new kid on the block, and it’s making quite an entrance.
+The 2024 Kona is the fresh kid on the block, and it’s making quite an impressive entrance.
 Here’s what makes it stand out:

 - Updated 1.6L Turbo GDI engine: Better fuel efficiency and more punch